By M.K. Styllinski

 The first post in this series is an introduction to a seemingly intractable problem: postmodernist philosophy which underpins left-liberal ideology.
 As the name implies, postmodernism it is a reaction against the negative wave of changes that modernism wrought in early 19th and 20th Century Western society.
 It claims to question the authority, scientific certainties and legacy of Enlightenment reason through the worship of subjectivity, moral relativism and the non-existence of objective truth.

-As a very general term for a range of beliefs and theories, postmodernism can be a creative and insightful philosophy with a raft of arts and literary pioneers from Sartre to Heidegger.
+As a very general term for a range of beliefs and theories, postmodernism can be a creative and insightful philosophy with a raft of arts and literary pioneers from Foucault to Sartre.
 Nonetheless, the overwhelming engine of its influence has been a denial of objectivity, truth, reason and social progress in favour of nihilistic criticism resting on a bedrock of atheism.
 Knowledge and Truth are merely products of social constructivism and thus a waste of time.
-Such a platform of subjective logic can essentially justify anything, including the validity of every viewpoint, thus its critics accuse it of obscuritanism since it actually offers same modernism labouring under the delusion that such tortured philosophising can produce a practical contribution to the human condition.
+Such a platform of subjective logic can essentially justify anything, including the validity of every viewpoint, thus its critics accuse it of obscuritanism since it actually offers the same modernism labouring under the delusion that such tortured philosophising can produce a practical contribution to the human condition.
 It often inflates the intellect to monstrous degrees while adopting ascending spirals of critique which provide no resolution or practical, real-world applications.
 Criticism is certainly needed concerning our socio-cultural and political roots in the West but this has transformed into a very different animal under postmodernist thinking.
 This way of looking at the world has slowly altered the impetus and nature of social justice and activist groupings, twisting the very concept of free speech into a conditional, even irrelevant footnote to our notion of democracy.

 To hopelessly cross-conceptualise and conflate a range of muddied beliefs with “social justice” is the ultimate in irony.
 When such a value-less philosophy becomes a trenchant ideology and promotes an exclusively subjective and amoral perception then it can only become a major driver of Official Culture; reason, logic and a lack of critical thinking are lost in the noise of black and white thinking.
 Complexity and nuance do not offer the same emotional dividends.
 The postmodernist “anything goes” appeal is the perfect materialist, techno-urban belief for our times; completely disconnected from Being and celebrated for its black hole of Non-Being for all.
 In other words, it is philosophical word salad which amounts to intellectual masturbation, omitting real-world realities as well as more metaphysical concepts that have proven to nourish and give meaning to the human condition.